brandonyzhao/brandonyzhao.github.io/_pages/about.md

 First-year PhD student at Caltech studying Computing and Mathematical Sciences.

-Previously at Duke, studying Mathematics, Computer Science and statistics.
+Previously at Duke, studying Mathematics, Computer Science and Statistics.

 My research interests include Computer Vision as well as Computational Imaging.